 I’m not exaggerating when I say that creating this pollinator garden is one of the best decisions I ever made, and that it has changed my life.

-You can read about why and how I created my garden in a blog post I wrote for the Wild Pollinator Partners.
 Perhaps you will be inspired to start your own pollinator garden.

 Turning lemons into lemonade

 In January of 2017, we lost a tree in our front yard, and I had to figure out what to do with this new empty space.
 I decided to read some new-ish gardening books for ideas.
 Bringing Nature Home (at the Ottawa Public Library), Planting in a Post-Wild World (at OPL), and Pollinators of Native Plants all begin with depressing stories of habitat loss and its effect on birds, bees and other wildlife.
 Thankfully, these books also offer hope.
 They share a similar message that native flora and fauna have evolved together and are dependent on each other, and we can help compensate for habitat loss by planting native plants in our yards.

 I decided to follow suit and created a new garden specifically for pollinators.
 Even in its first year, my garden was a tremendous success – more than I ever imagined it could be.
 It makes me feel like I’m doing something tangible to help the environment because I can see the bees, butterflies, and birds right in front of my eyes.
 It has also been fascinating, educational, and even entertaining to observe the activity in the garden.